-Sciatica is the name for pain patterns caused by irritation of the sciatic nerve—most notably in the back of the thigh and leg.
+Sciatica is the name for pain patterns caused by direct irritation of the sciatic nerve—most notably in the back of the thigh and leg.
 The sciatic nerve is most often irritated by the piriformis muscle, a hip muscle that exits the pelvis through the same opening as the sciatic nerve.

 For gamers, sciatica usually occurs due to prolonged sitting and is exacerbated by poor posture.
 Refer to our guide for gamer posture to reduce your risk for the piriformis muscle causing sciatica.